nislab/gensync-benchmarking/README.md

 eltSize: <INT>
 numElemChild: <INT>
 ```
-- expected: Represents the expected number of elements to determine the IBLT size.
+- expected: Represents the expected number of elements to be synced.
+If this parameter is too small, the sync may fail.
+If it is too large, the sync may be inefficient.
+The optimal size of the IBLT will be calculated from this value.
 - eltSize: This is the number of bytes of a single data element.
 - numElemChild: Represents the number of elements that a child node in the IBLT has.
+Larger values lead to a lower probability of collision, but they increase the computation cost.

 Cuckoo
 ```